 While in the area … explore Whistler, obviously.
 Walk around the village, take a gondola up the hill or go for a drive to Alta Lake.

-Richmond’s two Asian-themed markets aren’t farmers markets with local farmers and piles of farm fresh produce, but they are still very interesting and well worth checking out.
+Richmond’s Asian-themed market isn’t a farmers market with local farmers and piles of farm fresh produce, but it is still very interesting and well worth checking out.
 Thousands of people every weekend do!

 Other Farmers Markets